- MORE PROGRAMS

 The email address, and contents of email, for those who communicate with us via email; information volunteered in response to a survey; and information volunteered through an online form for any other purpose.
-The information collected is not limited to text characters and may include audio, video, and graphic information formats you send us.
+The information collected may include text, audio, video, and graphic information formats you send us.

 We use your email to respond appropriately.
 This may be to respond to you, to address issues you may identify, to further improve our website, or to forward the email for appropriate action.
 Survey information and information from other online forms is used by the Commission to improve the quality of our services or for any additional purposes identified when we present a survey or otherwise request information from you.

-Social media websites are created and maintained by third parties who collect and use the personal information you decide to share.
-This information is stored on their computer servers which are not controlled by our agency.
-This information may not be kept in perpetuity and may be deleted at any time by third parties.
+Social media services are created and maintained by third parties who collect and use the personal information you decide to share.
+This information is stored on computer servers which are not controlled by our agency.
+Third party providers of social media services determine their own policies for storing and deleting information collected by them.

 SECTION C. Personal Information and Choice

 You may choose whether to provide personal information online.
 "Personal information" is information about a natural person that is readily identifiable to that specific individual.
 Personal information includes such things as an individual's name, address, and phone number.
 A domain name or Internet Protocol address is not considered personal information.